The preference arrived before the argument. That is not objectivity. That is a throne defending itself.

 Everyone agrees: salvation is a gift.
 Not earned by works.
 But now ask with surgical precision: Did God gift you salvation, or did God gift you faith itself?

 You might say: "God offered salvation, but the faith to receive it came from me."
 Stop there.
-If you are truly dead in sin — not sick, not wounded, but dead — then where did that ability come from?
+If you are truly dead in sin, then the question is not whether you used the ability.
+It is where the ability came from.

 "No one can come to me unless the Father who sent me draws them."